 I'd like to start with the end of her life, which was tragic.
 It's sad for anyone to die in poverty, and that's what happened to Hattie.
 She died of malnutrition at age 82, after having squandered all of her money.
 She wandered the streets of Phoenix.

-My neighbor, +Carole Lowe Beath remembers seeing Hattie back in the early forties.
+I have a neighbor who remembers seeing Hattie back in the early forties.
 Hattie would walk around downtown Phoenix, and apparently was a scary sight for a little girl to see.
-Carole remembers vividly that Hattie always wore an old-fashioned dress, and bright red lipstick.
+My neighbor remembers vividly that Hattie always wore an old-fashioned dress, and bright red lipstick.

 Hattie had a lot of money, but she didn't like to pay taxes.
 She didn't think the streets should be paved, for example.
 She fought City Hall for years, and eventually City Hall won, and started paying off her property to pay for back taxes.
 By the time Hattie died, her fortune was gone.

 |"Mosher's Folly" in the 1930s, Central Avenue and Taylor, Phoenix, Arizona|

 If you remember back to the 1940s, you may remember a building that was always "under construction" at Central Avenue and Taylor.
 It was to be a hotel, but it was never finished, and people in Phoenix called it "Mosher's Folly".
 And if you remember the old Ramada Inn in the 1970s, you may remember that the restaurant and bar there was called "Hattie Mosher's", which was a smile and a wink to the fact that it sat on the property where Hattie's house had been.

 |The Ramada Inn in the 1970s, 1st Avenue and Polk.
 Note the name of the bar, which was Hattie Mosher's.|